Military Aircraft Preservation Society (MAPS) Air Museum

 Ford Tri-Motor

-Doug Moore, an employee of the museum, oversees the Ford Tri-Motor construction that is being built by volunteers from the ground up.
+Doug Moore, a museum employee, oversees the Ford Tri-Motor being built from the ground up by volunteers.
 The Tri-Motor Heritage Foundation oversees the project.

 Between 1925 and 1933, only 199 Tri Motors were produced by Henry Ford.
-It was the premiere airplane of the day.
+It was the premier airplane of the day.

 The planes were only built for six years because Ford’s protégée was killed in a crash during a flight test, and Ford lost interest in the program.
 The Tri-Motors were the lifeline for the islands around Port Clinton.